readytensor/rt-agentic-ai-cert-week10/README.md

 This repository contains lesson materials and code examples for **Week 10** of the [Agentic AI Developer Certification Program](https://app.readytensor.ai/publications/HrJ0xWtLzLNt) by Ready Tensor.
 This is about **packaging agentic AI systems** for different audiences — from portfolio demos to production handoffs.

-⚠️ **Note**: This is a work-in-progress.
-We're actively adding code examples and documentation to this repository.
-Stay tuned for updates!

 ---

 ## What You'll Learn